Laboratory for Ultrafast Nanoscale Imaging and Spectroscopy

-These research efforts are intimately coupled with continuing development of ultrafast diffraction, imaging, and voltammetry techniques to provide the necessary resolutions and throughput to resolve the structural, electronic and charge dynamics on the femtosecond to nanosecond timescales.
+These research efforts are intimately coupled with the continuing development of ultrafast diffraction, imaging, and voltammetry techniques to provide the necessary resolutions and throughput to resolve the structural, electronic, and charge dynamics on the femtosecond to nanosecond timescales.

 Phone: 517-884-5655 (Office, 4222 BPS)

 Department of Physics and Astronomy

 Michigan State University